MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 If the key is not found in the list, by default, *Unknown* is returned.

 You can also specify your own default value as a fifth parameter.
 See [list operators](fpl-lang-ref.md#list-operators) for more information.

+## Type inference

+The default type of variables extracted using the @ operator, as well as the variables extracted from lists using the Lookup operation, is *String*.
+The inferred type may change depending on the context.
+For example:

+-	In the expression WHEN @isEmailValidated, @isEmailValidated is interpreted as a Boolean value.
+-	In the expression @riskScore > 500, @riskScore is interpreted as a Double value.
+- In the expression @creationDate.Year < DateTime.UtcNow.Year, @creationDate is interpreted as a DateTime value.

+You can also specify the type of a variable by using a [type casting operator](fpl-lang-ref.md#type-casting-operators).